DBeath/feedsearch-crawler/Readme.md

 Feedsearch Crawler differs with all of the above in that it is now built as an asynchronous [Web crawler](https://en.wikipedia.org/wiki/Web_crawler) for [Python 3.7](https://www.python.org/downloads/release/python-370/) and above, using [asyncio](https://docs.python.org/3/library/asyncio.html) and [aiohttp](https://aiohttp.readthedocs.io/en/stable/), to allow much more rapid scanning of possible feed urls.

-An implementation using this library to provide a public Feed Search API is available at https://feedsearch.auctorial.com
+An implementation using this library to provide a public Feed Search API is available at https://feedsearch.dev

+Pull requests and suggestions are welcome.

 ## Installation
 The library is available on [PyPI](https://pypi.org/project/feedsearch-crawler/):